Teenage Mutant Ninja Turtles: Out of the Shadows (video game): Gameplay

 Teenage Mutant Ninja Turtles: Out of the Shadows is a hack and slash video game, played from a third person perspective, where the player assumes the role of the titular characters.
 Players are able to switch between the four Turtles - Leonardo, Donatello, Michelangelo and Raphael - and, as such, up to four players can play the game at the same time; even if there aren't four players, the remaining Turtles are controlled by an AI and will be following the player.
 Each of the four Turtles has a different play style, depending on their weapons: Leonardo wields two katanas, making him the most basic one out of the Turtles; Donatello wields a bō, which comes with an increased range at the expense of agility; Michelangelo wields two nunchuks, making him the fastest turtle and allowing him to quickly build up combos; and Raphael wields two sai, making him fight his enemies more directly and aggressively.

 The gameplay emphasizes teamwork, with players being able to perform team combos or KOs on enemies.
 Special moves fill a green bar located in the upper left side of the HUD, which, when filled, allows players to perform a powerful combo to quickly finish off enemies.
 There are also collectibles, such as pizzas, which restore health, and shurikens, which are used as ranged weapons.

-The game is linear, with levels taking players to various locations, including the sewers, Shredder's lair, and a secret Krang facility.
-Enemies vary from street thugs to Foot Clan ninjas and Krang soldiers.
+The game is linear, with levels taking players to various locations, including the sewers, Shredder's lair, and a secret Kraang facility.
+Enemies vary from street thugs to Foot Clan ninjas and Kraang soldiers.
 Some levels incorporate stealth segments, where players have to sneak around and take out enemies quietly.
 There is also an Arcade mode, where players go through all the levels in the main story in an arcade game style, and Combat Challenges, where players fight waves of enemies in various locations from the story; some of these levels also have a boss fight at the end.